This everlasting battle, “online learning vs traditional learning”, has been gaining traction in recent years.

 Traditional education relied on the idea that physically forcing unmotivated students to attend classes would motivate them.
 The thinking was, mandatory attendance in a university or seminar would eventually make you learn.

-Even if a person didn’t want to attend, they had no choice but to hear the lesson or speech.
-Exposure to colleagues and professors can be beneficial — but is it essential?
+Even if someone didn’t plan to join, they still had to listen to the lecture or talk.
+Meeting and interacting with colleagues and professors can be helpful, but is it really necessary?

 👉 Online learning